simmatrix/facebook-leads-google-sheets-integration/README.md

 ### Additional (Sending Leads to your Email)

-If you would like to have the leads be sent to your mailbox instead, you can refer to this [alternative script](https://github.com/simmatrix/facebook-leads-google-sheets-integration/blob/master/scripts/CodeEmailSending.gs)
+If you would like to have the leads be sent to your mailbox instead, you can refer to this [alternative script](https://github.com/simmatrix/facebook-leads-google-sheets-integration/blob/master/scripts/CodeEmailSending.gs).
+Do remember to replace `"<YOUR_EMAIL_ADDRESS>"` with your own email address.

 ![sendemail](https://github.com/simmatrix/facebook-leads-google-sheets-integration/raw/master/images/send-email.png)